Family Life (FAM)

 This course explores Biblical foundations for family ministry as well as family ministry philosophies.
 Students, then, form their own definition and philosophy on the basis of the Biblical foundation.
 The role of the home and the importance of parents for youth and children’s ministry programming will be examined.
 Students will also learn how to design and implement intergenerational ministry programming.

-This class is in the Youth Minor, preparing men and women for ministry in the church.
-The class will help students explore generations and the youth culture in America.
+This class will help students explore generations and the youth culture in America with a view toward ministry among youth and their families.
 Students will explore ways to support homes with teens in crisis, stay current on youth culture issues, and learn the importance of building relationships with teens and their parents.
-It will also explore strategies to partner with homes in dealing with teen issues; to reach out and minister to youth and their homes in the community; apply theology to contemporary issues, and set up policy to protect teens and adults from misconduct or false accusation.
+It will also explore strategies to partner with homes in dealing with teen issues, to reach out and minister to youth and their homes in the community, apply theology to contemporary issues, and set up policy to protect teens and adults from misconduct or false accusation.

 This course examines processes, policies, and systems for successfully administering family life ministry programming in a congregational setting.
 Students learn to develop short- and long-term planning skills, recruit and train volunteers, and manage budgets.
 Students will learn ways to identify, plan, implement, evaluate, and lead a balanced ministry program.